-Regardless of a student’s interest or background, it is easy to find at least one extracurricular experience that fits a particular learning style, and with over 40 student organizations, there’s a lot to get involved in at Lewis & Clark Law School!
+Regardless of a student’s interest or background, it is easy to find at least one extracurricular experience that fits a particular learning style.
+With more than 40 student organizations, there’s a lot to get involved in at Lewis & Clark Law School!

 Through the various student groups on campus, one has the chance to become a leader and develop greater knowledge of particular areas of interest.
-Our student groups organize speakers, debates, networking and social events, assist with academic forums, conduct outreach, and volunteer in the community.
-These are some of the groups that students interested in business law my want to consider:
+Our student groups organize speakers, debates, networking and social events, assist with academic fora, conduct outreach, and volunteer in the community.
+These are some of the groups that students interested in business law may want to consider:

 - Business Law Society